ReactPoland/React-Convention-Book/005 Redux_client_app_setup.md

 	}
 }
 ```
-On the above code we have our artickeMock keept in the browser memory the same as in initData.js for the time beeing - later we will fetch this data from our backend's database.
+On the above code we have our artickeMock keept in the browser memory (it's the same as in initData.js) - later we will fetch this data from our backend's database.

 The arrow function ***const articles*** is getting action.type which will come from CONSTANTS (we will create them later) the same way as in Facebook's FLUX implementation.